-A new dial in link will be circulated prior to each MARAC meeting.
-When joining the meeting please enter your name and organisation when prompted.
-If you do not do so you will not be let into the meeting.
+A new dial in link will be circulated prior to each MARAC meeting to the approved list of MARAC representatives.
+Agencies must not forward the dial in details to any person without the prior consent of the MARAC Chair.
+When joining the meeting please enter your name and organisation when prompted, if you do not do so you will not be let into the meeting.
 During the calls, all attendees working from home must ensure that they attend the meeting in a room where no other people are present.
 If there are special circumstances, this should be dealt with by the Rep's manager and raised at Steering Group for approval.